orstavik/doubledots/doc/9_define_reactions_rule.md

 1. normal reactions (`customReaction.define("name", reaction)`), and
 2. reaction rules (`customReaction.defineRule("prefix", rule)`).

+## Todo

+1. allow for definition names to be the same as rule names.
+And overlap between rules and definitions??

 ## HowTo define a reaction rule

 When you define a reaction rule, you pass in two parameters: `prefix` and `rule`.